BenediktKronhardt/digitalToolbox_DataBusiness/_book/group1_BenediktKronhardt_BoergeMeyer.md

 \caption{Histogram of the multiple linear regression model}(\#fig:histogramModel)
 \end{figure}

-From the histogram it can be recognized that the distribution can be considered normally distributed, therefore this condition is also fulfilled.
+The histogram visualizes a distribution can be considered normally distributed, therefore this condition is also fulfilled.
 Scaling is also given, since the cost of living index is on a scale.

-The last condition that has been checked is that there must be no multicollinearity within the independent variables.
+The last checked condition is that there is no multicollinearity within the independent variables.
 To verify this, we created a correlation matrix.
 First, a subset from the data was generated in which the variables to be tested are stored.
 Then we created the correlation matrix from this subset and worked with the pearson method.

 \singlespacing